tarahmarie/gfcrc/README.md

 If you have questions, you can email Tarah at t@tarah.org.
 I will tell you right now that my answer will be: 'tell me your opinions in the form of a PR that be transparently reviewed' :D

+This will never be perfect, but our job as a community here is rough consensus and running policy.

 Links,
 * [Good Faith Cybersecurity Researcher definition - ENGLISH](gf_definition.md)
 * [Contributors](contributors.md)